-Since the start of term, over 20 pupils have signed up to gardening club.
-So far, we have been concentrating on preparing the vegetable beds for the new growing season, seeds have been sown and we are looking forward to selling extra plants at out plant sale in June.
+Since the start of the year, over 20 pupils signed up to gardening club.
+As well as concentrating on preparing the vegetable beds for the new growing season, seeds have been sown and we are looking forward to selling extra plants at out plant sale in June.

 Preparing the beds

 Autumn is the time of year when people, animals and birds prepare for the cold winter either by hibernation, migration or gathering extra food supplies.

 Did you know?:

 Leaves change colour in the autumn due to the green chorophyll breaking down.
 This allows the yellows, reds and purples of other chemicals in the leaves to show.

 Don't forget to put extra food out for birds during the coldest months.

 The earth is closet to the sun in December, even though the winter solstice is the shortest day of the year.

 In Spring we often see new growth in the garden.

 Spring is the time birds start building their nests either in trees or bird boxes.
 Can you spot any of these common sights in your garden or the school grounds?